0LNetworkCommunity/libra-legacy-v6/specifications/consensus/README.md

 * a validator is free to prune any data from the previous epoch in PersistentStorage after the transition to a new epoch.
 * genesis block and its quorum cert/commit cert are locally generated from previous end-epoch LedgerInfoWithSignatures's **deterministic** fields
-* the Libra network is bootstrapped with a genesis transaction (note the different from genesis block) and a ledger_info commits it with next_epoch_state set.
+* the Diem network is bootstrapped with a genesis transaction (note the different from genesis block) and a ledger_info commits it with next_epoch_state set.

 #### ConsensusMsg